 1. VOLUNTARY WITHDRAWAL FROM COL-LEGE.
-A student voluntarily withdrawing from college should first obtain written permission from the dean of his division.
+A student voluntarily withdrawing from college should first obtain written permission from the dean of his division and the Dean of Men or Dean of Women, as the case may be.
 This he presents to the Registrar.
 He may then be entitled to a refund of fees under the regulations outlined in the Catalog.
-Permission should also be obtained from the Dean of Women or Dean of Men.